mixxxdj/manual/source/chapters/advanced_topics.rst

 The default link type is loaded from the effect parameter's manifest's ``linkHint`` property.

 =================  =============  ============================================
-Link Type          Integer Value  Intepretation
+Link Type          Integer Value  Interpretation
 =================  =============  ============================================
 None               0              Not controlled by the metaknob Linked             1              Controlled by the metaknob as it is